Vaping and Pregnancy: The Beginning of a New Life

 Therefore, many organizations, such as the American Congress of Obstetricians and Gynecologists, recommend avoiding vaping and smoking during pregnancy and breastfeeding.

 Dealing appropriately with nicotine withdrawal symptoms is very important for the long-term brain development of the child.
 If your baby was exposed to nicotine while in the womb and is showing signs of nicotine withdrawal, then it is wise to take extra care in the rearing of a behaviorally vulnerable baby.

 Vaping in public may harm any person.
 Experts claim that secondhand exposure is dangerous due to nicotine emissions and other chemicals in the aerosol.

+More research is needed, but signs are pointing towards there being unsafe levels of nicotine for pregnant women in the second-hand vapor.
+This could be particularly hazardous when in a small space for hours per day surrounded by vapors.
 What’s more, secondhand exposure increases the risks of breathing problems and other health risks in kids.
 In teens, vaping can lead to copying the parental model and vaping addiction.

 In conclusion, vaping is a popular trend, which hasn’t been researched in-depth yet.
 However, numerous organizations are urging the government to create proper regulations that would reduce the potential risks for secondhand vapors.

 Although quitting is hard, remember that vaping can have a negative effect on you and your baby.
 Therefore, try to find the right treatment and social support you need during pregnancy and after birth.
 Light up the future of you and your little one.